Privacy Notice Bitvavo

 We may use your personal data for the following purposes:

-- To prevent fraud, misuse of services, or money laundering; Bitvavo process personal data that are not strictly required by law, but nevertheless are necessary to protect the legitimate interest to (i) guarantee the safety and integrity of the Digital Currency sector, (ii) to prevent and actively combat (attempts to commit) criminal offences and (iii) to assist in combating fraud and other types of abuse.
+- To prevent fraud, misuse of services, or money laundering; Bitvavo processes personal data that are not strictly required by law, but nevertheless are necessary to protect the legitimate interest to (i) guarantee the safety and integrity of the digital currency sector, (ii) to prevent and actively combat (attempts to commit) criminal offenses and (iii) to assist in combating fraud and other types of abuse.
+We also process personal data of existing customers to determine potential risk factors for new customers.

-- To provide Bitvavo’s Services; We process your personal date to provide the Services to you.
+- To provide the Services; We process your personal data to provide the Services to you.
 For example, when you want to store funds on our platform, we require certain information such as your identification, contact information, and payment information.
 We cannot provide you with Services without such information.

 - To provide service communications; We send administrative or account-related information to you to keep you updated about our Services, inform you of relevant security issues or updates, or provide other transaction-related information.
 Without such communications, you may not be aware of important developments relating to your account that may affect how you can use our Services.
 You may not opt-out of receiving critical service communications, such as emails or mobile notifications sent for legal or security purposes.

-- For research and development purposes; We process your personal data to better understand the way you use and interact with Bitvavo’s Services.
-In addition, we use such information to customise, measure, and improve Bitvavo’s Services and the content and layout of our website and applications, and to develop new services.
+- For research and development purposes; We process your personal data to better understand the way you use and interact with the Services.
+In addition, we use such information to customize, measure, and improve the Services and the content and layout of our website and applications, and to develop new services.
 Without such processing, we cannot ensure your continued enjoyment of our Services.

-- To engage in marketing activities; Based on your communication preferences, we may send you marketing communications (e.g. emails or mobile notifications) to inform you about our events or our partner events; to deliver targeted marketing; and to provide you with promotional offers.
-Our marketing will be conducted in accordance with your advertising marketing preferences and as permitted by applicable laws and regulations.
+- To engage in marketing activities; Based on your communication preferences, we may send you marketing communications (e.g. emails or mobile notifications) to inform you about our products and services; to deliver targeted marketing; and to provide you with promotional offers and to wish you a happy birthday.
+Our marketing activities will be conducted based on your customer profile, including your account and trading data.

 - To set price alerts; Based on your account settings you can set a price alert to be notified when the price for a specific virtual currency reaches a set threshold.
-We will send this notification, depending on your preference, by e-mail, sms or a push notification in the app.
-When setting price alerts, we process your personal data with your (explicit) consent, which can be withdrawn at any time.
+We will send this notification, depending on your preference, by email or a push notification in the app.

 The following chart summarizes how we use the categories of personal data we collect from customers: